-Identify whether the project will require the issuance of a right-of-way, a right of use and easement, or similar authorization from the U.S. Bureau of Ocean Energy Management ("BOEM"), and the project's plan and timetable for obtaining such any required authorization.
-The proposed project is an Option 1b proposal that is located inland.
-It will not require authorization from BOEM.

-Discuss the project stakeholder engagement plan's ability to minimize public opposition risk from the fishing industry, coastal and beach communities, and other stakeholder groups.
-The proposed project is an Option 1b proposal that is located inland.
-It will not directly impact the fishing industry.
-It may not impact the coastal and beach communities, but public outreach will target the impacted stakeholders and will include coastal and beach communities.
-ACE will perform extensive public outreach to minimize public opposition.
+- Discuss the project's plan for site control and the ability to achieve site control.
+The proposed project is anticipated to be wholly contained within existing rights-of-way and therefore has largely avoided the site control risk. - Identify whether the project will require the issuance of a right-of-way, a right of use and easement, or similar authorization from the U.S. Bureau of Ocean Energy Management ("BOEM"), and the project's plan and timetable for obtaining such any required authorization.
+The proposed project is an Option 1a proposal that is located inland.
+It will not require authorization from BOEM. - Discuss the project stakeholder engagement plan's ability to minimize public opposition risk from the fishing industry, coastal and beach communities, and other stakeholder groups.
+The proposed project is an Option 1a proposal that is located inland.
+It will not directly impact the fishing industry or the coastal and beach communities.
+However, other stakeholder groups may be impacted, and ACE will perform extensive public outreach to minimize public opposition.
 Outreach will occur throughout the life of the project from the routing phase to post-construction.